Tantalum-Labs/PyAttackForge/README.md

 - Create findings from existing writeups by passing a `writeup_id`
 - Upload evidence to findings or testcases
 - Update/assign testcases to link findings or add notes
+- Link vulnerabilities to testcases via the client
 - Dry-run mode for testing

 ---